lmanan/FSD/README.md

 Using Fourier Shape Descriptors (FSDs), one acquires the means to compare two distinct morphologies.

-Additionally, one could use FSD as a feature in order to match instances of cells imaged in a time-lapse acquisition, which could enable tracking.

-Lastly, FSD provides a way to smoothen-out errors made previously by a segmentation model.

 ### Dependencies

 One could execute these lines of code to run this branch: